 Breast implants are inserted into the breasts in two ways.
 The first involves an incision under the breast, near the armpit.
 The second is called the “smile” method.
 In this method, an incision is made along the bottom curve of the areola.
 The latter is more popular because it creates an invisible scar, but it also presents the most problems for women who want to breastfeed.

 There are problems with both methods.
 Any incision made on the breast runs the risk of severing milk ducts and alveoli, which can lead to reduced milk production.
 Incisions made around the areola sever nerve endings.
 This makes the nipple much less sensitive, which in turn makes it difficult to nurse properly.
 The mother may not be able to feel the position of the baby’s mouth.
-In addition, if the nerve endings are severed, there is no stimulation of the pituitary gland, which is needed to signal milk production in the breasts.
+Also, if the nerve endings are severed, there is no stimulation of the pituitary gland, which is needed to signal milk production in the breasts.

 Some concerns have been raised that silicone materials may leak into breast milk.
 According to the La Leche League International, studies show that this is not a concern.
 Babies are exposed to more silicone in the environment than in breast milk.
 For this reason, the La Leche League International recommends that women with breast implants nurse their babies.